 How To Deal With a Defective Medical Device

-What is most important is being open and honest with your physicians about your specific concerns because they might not answer the questions that you don’t ask.
+What is most important is being open and honest with your physicians about your specific concerns.
+They might not answer the questions that you don’t ask.
 Your physician can diagnose a complication with the device if one exists or, at the very least, confirm that you have a medical device from which other individuals are suffering complications.
-In the latter instance, careful monitoring of the product might be crucial, or your physician might decide that it is in your best interest to remove the device from your body.
+In the latter instance, careful monitoring of the product might be crucial.
+Your physician might decide that it is in your best interest to remove the device from your body.

-Medical device litigation is nuanced and complex, and it is vital that you hire a law firm with the experience required to successfully navigate a lawsuit against a medical device manufacturer.
+In conclusion, medical device litigation is nuanced and complex.
+It’s vital that you hire a law firm with the experience required to successfully navigate a medical device lawsuit.
 Attorney Jim Perdue, Jr. obtained a $27.6 million verdict in Florida against Boston Scientific Corp related to defective transvaginal mesh products, which was listed as one of the largest product liability verdicts of 2014 by the National Law Journal.

 PERDUE & KIDD has successfully represented—and continues to successfully represent—individuals across the country that have been injured by various defective medical devices and pharmaceutical products.
 Above all, if you believe that you have a defective medical device implanted in your body or have used a dangerous pharmaceutical product, call PERDUE & KIDD today because change only happens if you speak-up.